We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 Coralogix is a stateful streaming data platform that provides real-time insights and long-term trend analysis with no reliance on storage or indexing, solving the monitoring challenges of data growth in large-scale systems.

 Ingest log, metric, and security data from any source for a single, centralized platform to monitor and alert on your applications.
 As data is ingested, Coralogix instantly narrows millions of events down to common patterns for deeper insights and faster troubleshooting.
 Proactive data storage optimization enables up to 70% savings on monitoring costs with better performance.

 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-Coralogix is ranked 55th in Application Performance Management (APM) while Datadog is ranked 2nd in Application Performance Management (APM) with 22 reviews.
-Coralogix is rated 0.0, while Datadog is rated 8.4.
+Coralogix is ranked 56th in Application Performance Management (APM) while Datadog is ranked 2nd in Application Performance Management (APM) with 24 reviews.
+Coralogix is rated 0.0, while Datadog is rated 8.2.
 On the other hand, the top reviewer of Datadog writes "Provides insightful analytics and good visibility that assist with making architectural decisions".
-Coralogix is most compared with Splunk, Logz.io, ELK Logstash and Graylog, whereas Datadog is most compared with Dynatrace, Splunk, New Relic APM, ELK Logstash and Azure Monitor.
+Coralogix is most compared with Splunk, Logz.io, ELK Logstash, Graylog and LogRhythm NextGen SIEM, whereas Datadog is most compared with Dynatrace, Splunk, New Relic APM, ELK Logstash and Azure Monitor.